psathyrella/partis/manual.md

 | option                             | description
 |------------------------------------|-----------------------------------------------------------------
 | `--generate-germline-set`          | generate a realistic germline set from scratch, rather than mimicing an existing germline set (`--rearrange-from-scratch` must also be set)
-| `--n-genes-per-region <m:n:q>`     | number of genes to choose for each of the V, D, and J regions (colon separated list ordered like v:d:j)
+| `--n-genes-per-region <m:n:q>`     | number of genes to choose for each of the V, D, and J regions (colon-separated list ordered like v:d:j)
 | `--n-sim-alleles-per-gene <stuff>` | mean number of alleles to choose for each gene, for each region (colon-separated list, e.g. '1.3:1.2:1.1' will choose either 1 or 2 alleles for each gene with the proper probabilities such that the mean alleles per gene is 1.3 for V, 1.2 for D, and 1.1 for J)
 | `--min-sim-allele-prevalence-freq` | minimum prevalence ratio between any two alleles in the germline set.
 I.e., the prevalence frequency for each allele is chosen such that the ratio of any two is between this and 1